sabiinsearch/learnings/MachineLearnig/README.md

   Watch the link _https://youtu.be/kft1AJ9WVDk_

   ## **Computer Vision** ##
   It is the ability to see and perceive the world comes naturally to us humans.
 And there are some common challenges data scientists face when transitioning into computer vision.
 There is a library **OpenCV**.
 With the help of this librar there are various operations which are handled very easily.

-For the details visit the link _https://www.analyticsvidhya.com/blog/2019/03/opencv-functions-computer-vision-python/_
+  **learn how to install OpenCV library** https://linuxize.com/post/how-to-install-opencv-on-ubuntu-18-04/ the For the details visit the link _https://www.analyticsvidhya.com/blog/2019/03/opencv-functions-computer-vision-python/_